Heather Myers, '16

 On Friday, December 11, 2015, senior English majors presented their capstone projects in the Mountain View Room of the Port Sky Cafe.
 The students' projects focused on the works of writers who have earned a Nobel Prize in literature.
 Presentations were made by senior English majors Nicole Koch, Diana Fackler, Nicole Woodring, Tatyana Rasmussen, and Heather Myers.
 View more photos.

-Why Study English?
+Why Major in English?